fri-datascience/course_ids/docs/handbook/05-Summarizing-data-01.md

 1. Download the [Football Manager Players](data/football-manager-data.zip) dataset or use a similarly rich dataset with numerical, binary and categorical variables.
 With Python or R demonstrate the application and interpretation of results for each of the summarization techniques from this chapter.
 2. Find one or more real-world examples (data sets) where a standard summary of univariate or bivariate data fails.
 That is, where important information is lost in the summary.
-3. Download the [Pandas and Matplotlib tutorial](data/Pandas/Labs_pandas_matplotlib.zip) to learn more about Pandas and data preparation for visualizing.